 The Company creates high-resolution geospatial data acquired directly using its own radar sensor IFSAR equipped aircraft.
-This product has a ground sampling distance of 5 meters and is the highest resolution and quality level of data produced by the Company and included in its geospatial database.
-The digital elevation models created from this radar sensor have a 5 meter posting and vertical accuracy of up to 50 cm in unobstructed regions with slopes less than 10 degrees.
-The image created from the radar sensor has been corrected to remove geometric distortions caused by the terrain and has a 0.625 meter resolution and horizontal accuracy of 3 meters.
+While the system is capable of higher resolution the standard product has a ground sampling distance of five meters and is the highest resolution and quality level of data produced by the Company included in its geospatial database.
+The digital elevation models created from this radar sensor have a five-meter posting and vertical accuracy of up to 50 cm in unobstructed regions with slopes less than 10 degrees.
+The image created from the radar sensor has been corrected to remove geometric distortions caused by the terrain and has a 0.625 meter resolution and horizontal accuracy of 1.5 meters.